balderdashy/sails-docs/faq/faq.md

 + [BeyondSoft](http://beyondsoft.com/)
 + [The Broad Institute / Human Genome Project](http://www.broadinstitute.org/)
 + [Insight Replay](http://insightreplay.com) - Instant replay for [athletes](http://insightreplay.com/insight-replay-at-sochi-winter-olympics/) and coaches
++ [Gamefroot](http://gamefroot.com/) - The website where anybody can make, play and share games for the iPhone and web.

 #### Projects built with Sails:
 + [Cuckoo Quack](http://www.cyber-duck.co.uk/blog/the-cuckoo-quack) - An antique clock turned into a notification system